brettz9/eslint-config-ash-nazg/README.md

 - `sort-keys` - Too cumbersome
 - `sort-vars` - Too cumbersome

-#### Rationale for disabled import rules
+#### Rationale for disabled import-x rules

+- `import-x/no-anonymous-default-export` - Not important
-- `import/no-restricted-paths` - Project-specific
+- `import-x/no-restricted-paths` - Project-specific
-- `import/no-internal-modules` - Useful but have to specify, so
+- `import-x/no-internal-modules` - Useful but have to specify, so
     project-specific
-- `import/no-import-module-exports` - Seems redundant for normal CJS
+- `import-x/no-import-module-exports` - Seems redundant for normal CJS
-- `import/no-cycle` - Don't see a problem with cyclic imports in ESM
+- `import-x/no-cycle` - Don't see a problem with cyclic imports in ESM
-- `import/no-nodejs-modules` - Useful for some projects, but not all including even client-side (though does offer `allow` option)
+- `import-x/no-nodejs-modules` - Useful for some projects, but not all including even client-side (though does offer `allow` option)
-- `import/no-relative-packages` - Not needed for general environments
+- `import-x/no-relative-packages` - Not needed for general environments
-- `import/exports-last` - Has some reason for being, but nicer to see with declaration that the object is being exported.
+- `import-x/exports-last` - Has some reason for being, but nicer to see with declaration that the object is being exported.
 To find all, just search for "export"
-- `import/no-namespace` - While can be more efficient to import only what one needs, having a namespace can also avoid confusion.
+- `import-x/no-namespace` - While can be more efficient to import only what one needs, having a namespace can also avoid confusion.
-- `import/prefer-default-export` - Could even be a bad practice as ugly to import with non-defaults added later
+- `import-x/prefer-default-export` - Could even be a bad practice as ugly to import with non-defaults added later
-- `import/no-default-export` - Has some basis, but defaults are admittedly convenient.
+- `import-x/no-default-export` - Has some basis, but defaults are admittedly convenient.
 Let's not be so opinionated.
-- `import/no-named-export` - Could even be a bad practice as ugly to import with non-defaults added later
+- `import-x/no-named-export` - Could even be a bad practice as ugly to import with non-defaults added later
-- `import/no-relative-parent-imports` - Appealing in some ways, but too rigid for a broad standard
+- `import-x/no-relative-parent-imports` - Appealing in some ways, but too rigid for a broad standard
-- *`import/dynamic-import-chunkname`* - Might revisit for warnings, but
+- *`import-x/dynamic-import-chunkname`* - Might revisit for warnings, but
   probably too specific for a broad standard
-- `import/max-dependencies` - Too constraining
+- `import-x/max-dependencies` - Too constraining
-- `import/no-unassigned-import` - Could be useful with `allow` option,
+- `import-x/no-unassigned-import` - Could be useful with `allow` option,
   but that would be project-specific, and unassigned imports are needed for polyfills
-- `import/group-exports` - Too rigid as with `exports-last`.
+- `import-x/group-exports` - Too rigid as with `exports-last`.

 #### Rationale for disabled Node and Promise rules

 `no-process-exit` (added by Node recommended) - has a version in Unicorn which allows in CLI apps.

-`node/no-missing-import` - Redundant with `import/no-unresolved`
+`node/no-missing-import` - Redundant with `import-x/no-unresolved`

-`node/file-extension-in-import` - Redundant with `import/extensions` and has no
+`node/file-extension-in-import` - Redundant with `import-x/extensions` and has no
 `ignorePackages` option currently.

 `node/prefer-promises/dns` and `node/prefer-promises/fs` are good, but